kubevela/kubevela/docs/en/concepts.md

 Optionally, each component has a `.traits` section that augments the component instance with operational behaviors such as load balancing policy, network ingress routing, auto-scaling policies, or upgrade strategies, etc.

-You can think of traits as operational features provided by the platform.
-To attach a trait to component instance, the user will use `.type` field to reference the specific `TraitDefinition`, and `.properties` field to set property values of the given trait.
+Traits are operational features provided by the platform.
+To attach a trait to component instance, the user will declare `.type` field to reference the specific `TraitDefinition`, and `.properties` field to set property values of the given trait.
 Similarly, `TraitDefiniton` also allows you to define *template* for operational features.

 We also reference component definitions and trait definitions as *"capability definitions"* in KubeVela.